Hamza9160/Zendesk-Technical-Documentation/Readme.md

 ### 2. Request List Screen

-**Purpose:** Display active (open) requests
+**Purpose:** Display active requests only

+**Active Request Status:**
+- `new` - Fresh tickets awaiting initial response
+- `open` - Tickets currently being worked on

 **Features:**
-- Auto-refresh on screen resume
+- Auto-refresh on screen resume (ON_RESUME lifecycle event)
 - Tap card to open Zendesk messaging
-- Dropdown menu for settings access
+- Dropdown menu for settings access (Contact Preferences, Archived Requests)
 - Loading state management

 ### 3. Archived Request Screen

-**Purpose:** Display completed/closed requests
+**Purpose:** Display all non-active requests

+**Archived Request Status (any status NOT "new" or "open"):**
+- `closed` - Request was resolved and closed
+- `solved` - Request was completed successfully
+- `pending` - Waiting for customer response
+- `hold` - Temporarily on hold
+- Any other future status

 **Features:**
-- Shows solved and closed tickets
+- Auto-loads on screen mount
-- View-only conversation history
+- Tap card to view conversation history in Zendesk messaging
 - Loading and error states

 ### 4. Settings Screen